Skip to content

 extends fun fromBase64(self: String): Slice;

-Returns a Slice out of the decoded Base64 String.
-Alias to self.asSlice().fromBase64().
+Returns a Slice from the decoded Base64 String.
+An alias to self.asSlice().fromBase64().

-Note, that this function is limited and only takes the first 10231023 bits of data from the given String, without throwing an exception when the String is larger (i.e. contains more than 10231023 bits of data).
+Note that this function is limited and only takes the first 1023 bits of data from the given String, without throwing an exception when the String is larger (i.e., contains more than 1023 bits of data).

 If the given String contains characters not from the Base64 set, an exception with exit code 134 will be thrown: Invalid argument.